 Today we’re going to make it very simple, or what should be very simple for you as a business owner.
 Assess, Know, and Get It Together: how to figure out what is broken in your business, and what to fix first.

 When we’re done here in just a few short minutes, you’ll be able to assess whether your business works, what works, what doesn’t work, and more importantly, to figure out how to get started and where to get started inside your business.
 Make sense?

 The biggest reason (or the most important reason) why you would want to do this is so that you are putting your time into the areas of your business that need it.
 As opposed to, well, the areas of the business that might not be critical right now, or so that you’re not making it up as you go along.
-To know why this is important, in a 10-year span for every 100 businesses that start, 97 fail.
+To know why this is important, in 10 years for every 100 businesses that start, 97 fail.
 Now in Alberta, Canada, the first three years over 80% of businesses still struggle and ultimately fail.
 Through year five and year seven, that number is still in the high 60s.
 It’s an incredible failure rate.

-You’ll see money.
-You’ll see time.
+You’ll see the money.
+You’ll see the time.
 You’ll see architecture, and you’ll see leadership.
 You’ll see money and time up on top.
 Architecture and leadership on the bottom.
 Yes, there’s lots of other stuff going on, but your business is only built of four parts, money, time, architecture, and leadership.

 Now what I’m going to want you to do is to grab a blank piece of paper.
 You could get one of these from me later on, but you’re going to need a blank piece of paper right now, and you’re going to want to do this.